 Cryptomathic offers banking grade key management solutions for secure key management and key usage in local data centers and in the cloud.
-In addition it provides an agile cryptographic gateway to easily handle or change new services and service meshes in an efficient and auditible way.
+In addition, it provides an agile cryptographic gateway to easily handle or change new services and service meshes in an efficient and auditable way.

 References and Further Reading